Introduction

-Humentum: A $50,000 grant provided the “convening power” to organize a collective funding request among partners.
-This effort resulted in $800,000 in commitments to address the systemic financial inefficiencies that often hinder the evaluation and distribution of global grants.
+Humentum: A $50,000 grant provided “convening power” to organize a collective funding request among partners.
+This effort helped Humentum raise $800,000 to address the systemic financial inefficiencies that often hinder the evaluation and distribution of global grants.
+The organization has partnered with high government officials to resolve this critical bottleneck across the country of Kenya.

 Anonymous Organization: A $100,000 grant helped design and launch a new revenue-generating model.
-This domino has already brought in over $1.4 million in new funding and continues to generate revenue annually, allowing an organization with hundreds of billions of dollars in assets under management to help members deploy resources more ethically, equitably, and effectively to achieve highly leveraged long-term results.
+This organization has already brought in over $1.4 million in new funding and continues to generate revenue annually, allowing it to serve members with billions of dollars in assets under management to deploy their resources more ethically, equitably, and effectively.

 Synergos: A $100,000 grant supported the integration of a comprehensive CRM system across the full team.
 This allowed Synergos to organize its vast network of contacts and partnerships, strengthening its ability to prepare for events and facilitate collaboration between influential individuals, governments, and social initiatives.